Sheffield Student Housing

 Can I get broadband internet access?

 Yes, but it’s your responsibility as the tenant to get connected and pay the monthly bills.
+Please see our 'utilities' section of our website for more information about UniHomes!

 Will I need a parking permit?

-Yes, in the following areas
+Yes, in the following areas:

 - Broomhill